Association of Charitable Foundations

-Funders Alliance for Racial Equality
+Funders for Racial Equality Alliance

-This collaborative of foundations meets regularly to share learning and progress made in its pursuit of race equality.
+The Alliance meets regularly to share learning and progress made in its pursuit of race equality.
 Equally Ours acts as secretariat, and you can read more about its early thinking here.
 It has developed an audit tool to help foundations decide what actions need to be taken.
 You can watch a webinar on how it works, view the downloaded presentation and also download the spreadsheet.

-Guidance for publishing in Welsh
+Guidance for Publishing in Welsh

-How to write an inclusive job advert
+How to Write an Inclusive job Advert

 Charity Digital publishes guidance on how you can be more digitally inclusive.
-For example, a key study shows that the average reading age in the UK is around nine years old
+For example, a key study shows that the average reading age in the UK is around nine years old.

 Website Accessibility Support